Raise your hand if you have back pain.

 It sucked and it really kind of pissed me off, as I’m sure some of you may feel with your own back issues.
 However, now it seems to be a blessing in disguise.

-Through research, self-study, meeting new people, and becoming a personal trainer, I learned many new things on how to rehabilitate the back, make it stronger, and lift heavy weight again, all with little to no pain.
+Through research, self-study, becoming a personal trainer, and talking to other fitness professionals, I learned many new things on how to rehabilitate the back, make it stronger, and lift heavy weight again, all with little to no pain.

 It is by no means a perfect or comprehensive routine, but, for me, it has really helped, and I believe worth sharing with all of you.

-This routine I do takes about 10 minutes total, and I do it first thing in the morning, as well as part of my warm-up whenever I train, whether lifting heavy or not.
+This routine I do takes about 10 minutes total, and I do it first thing in the morning, or as part of my warm-up routine when I train.

 10 Minute Back Warm-up/Rehab Routine

 - The first thing I do is what is called “cats and camels” or “cat-cow”.
 If you have done yoga then you are familiar with these exercises for the back.
-After watching a Chris Duffin video, believe it or not, he discussed the importance of an exercise like this to help spinal fluid reach the lower back to help it function better and receive therapeutic effects.
+After watching a Chris Duffin video, believe it or not, he discussed the importance of this exercise to help spinal fluid reach the lower back to help it function better and receive therapeutic effects.

 This made my ears perk up and listen more, since this dude has a herniated disc, and squats 800, 900 pounds like it’s no big deal.
 He is also quite knowledgeable of the human body, which made what he had to say even more credible.

-I do 2 sets of “cats and camels” for 20 reps (up and down).
+I do 2 sets of “cats and camels” for 20 reps (1 rep is up and down).

 I take my time doing them and avoid just getting it done.
 I really try to focus on each up and down sway of the back and make it count each time I do them.